gpeterson406/Greenwood_Book/_book/09-caseStudies.md

 \sectionmark{didgeridoos and sleepiness}

 In the practice problems at the end of Chapter 4, a study (@Puhan2006) related to a pre-post, two group comparison of the sleepiness ratings of subjects was introduced.
-They obtained $n=25$ volunteers and they randomized the subjects to either get a lesson or be placed on a waiting list for lessons.
+They obtained $n = 25$ volunteers and they randomized the subjects to either get a lesson or be placed on a waiting list for lessons.
 They constrained the randomization based on the high/low apnoea and high/low on the Epworth scale of the subjects in their initial observations to make sure they balanced the types of subjects going into the treatment and control groups.
 They measured the subjects' Epworth value (daytime sleepiness, higher is more sleepy)